Article published September 2017 and updated February 2023.

 Every city has streets: Long streets, narrow streets, clean streets, dirty streets, colorful streets, dull streets.

 When we explore a new place, we pass hundreds of streets.
 Often without even realizing it.
-However, when we realize it, it’s due to the fact that something caught our attention.
+However, if we realize it, it’s due to the fact that something caught our attention.
 Sometimes we become fully aware of a certain street or corner just because there is something that lured us into pausing for a moment and breathing in the atmosphere of this street.

 This time we’re taking you on a journey through the streets of Mostar in Bosnia and Herzegovina.